keithagno/keithagno.github.io/projects/Morse Code Translator-2.md

-And then the nested for loop will check the user's argument input is the same with the morse[] array.
+And then the nested for loop will check if the user's argument input is the same with the morse[] array.
 Will return the letters instead of the Morse Code when it passes.
  <img class="ui medium right floated rounded image" src="../images/morse code loop.png">